banknovo/pool/README.md

 But the base library had missing features, and forking and modifying the code results in a different implementation enough not to be called a fork.

 The pool returns a wrapper object `*pool.Conn` instead of `net.Conn` from the pool's `Get()` method.
-The reason this was done is because we need a way for external clients to close a connection `conn.Close()` and also return it back to the pool `conn.Release()`.
+The reason this was done is because we needed a way for clients to call internal connection's wrapper methods `conn.MarkUnusable()` and `conn.Release()`.

 ## Installation